Juyong/FacePSNet/README.md

 Authors: Xueying Wang, Yudong Guo, [Bailin Deng](http://www.bdeng.me/) and [Juyong Zhang](http://staff.ustc.edu.cn/~juyong/).

 Note that all of the code is protected under patent.
-It is for research purposes only at your research institution only.
+It can be only used for research purposes.
 If you are interested in business purposes/for-profit use, please contact Juyong Zhang (the corresponding author, email: juyong@ustc.edu.cn).

 ## Results
 <img src = "images/results.png" height = "400px"/>